arangodb/arangodb/Documentation/Books/Manual/Administration/Replication/README.md

 `replicationFactor` parameter whenever you create a collection, the `replicationFactor` parameter is the total number of copies being kept, that is, it is one plus the number of followers.

+### Asynchronous replication

+In ArangoDB any write operation will be logged to the write-ahead log.
+When using asynchronous replication slaves (or followers) will connect to a master (or leader) and apply all the events from the log in the same order locally.
+After that, they will have the same state of data as the master database.